Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Ibis KLCC: Located right in the KLCC area, Ibis offers cozy rooms with great city views

-• Bukit Ceylon: Convenitanlly neighboring Bukit Bintang, this area is home to several tall residential condos, and it’s also home to Forest Eco Park.
+• Bukit Ceylon: Conveniently neighboring Bukit Bintang, this area is home to several tall residential condos, and it’s also home to Forest Eco Park.
 The area is calmer and quieter than Bukit Bintang, but Bukit Bintang is only within 5-10 minutes away.

-Lanson Place: A luxurious 5 star condo-like hotel offering spacious modern rooms, many amenities, and excellent city views
+Lanson Place: A luxurious 5-star condo-like hotel offering spacious modern rooms, many amenities, and excellent city views

 Verdant Hill Hotel: Located in the heart of the city, Verdant is a few minutes walk away from the Jalan Night Market, plenty of restaurants, and the nightlife district in the area